Sign up below to get cheese-e-riffic special announcements.

 “Got a bunch here.
 If your uncle drove your car regular like you say, his prints’ll show up here anyway.”

 I watched as Justin carefully lifted some of the better prints off the pebble-textured steering wheel.

 “Coroner’s office’ll take a set off our passenger here for comparison.”
-Justin lifted the body’s left hand—all of the fingertips had been chewed off.
-Justin grabbed the right hand, which had meaty, gnarled scarlet flesh instead of fingers.
+Justin lifted the body’s left hand—all the fingertips had been chewed off.
+Justin grabbed the right hand, which had meaty, gnarled scarlet flesh stumps where fingers should’ve dangled.

 “Oh, no.” I looked down at Blue’s red beard, my stomach somersaulting.
 “Bad kitty” didn’t quite cover it, but that was the first scold that came to mind.